lpio/lpio-spec/readme.md

 Consider also:
 - WebSockets loose their advantage when client has a weak internet connection and reconnects often.
 - [Keepalive](https://en.wikipedia.org/wiki/Keepalive) allows us to have a persistent connection on the TCP level.
-- Upgrade or downgrade to websockets or any other transports is error proven.
+- Upgrade or downgrade to websockets or any other transports is error prone.

-LPIO is designed for scalable stateless architecture.

 ## Protocol